Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Limit the number of products on first page load
 - [ ] Go back to exact shop settings and scroll to exact product on product page
 - [ ] Add a close button to product page
+- [ ] Add ability to save an address from the delivery page
+- [ ] Add ability to track shipments

 # To-Do for minimal viable product
 - [x] Load products from DB